keikai/doc/dev-ref/Using_Spreadsheet_in_ZK.md

 ZK](https://www.zkoss.org/wiki/ZK_Getting_Started/Get_ZK_Up_and_Running_with_MVC).

-If you already have a different setup and won't be able to use ZK, Spreadsheet can also be used in JSP or being embeded into an external application.
+If you already have a different setup and won't be able to use ZK, Spreadsheet can also be used in JSP or being embedded into an external application.
 Please read [Using Spreadsheet in JSP](/dev-ref/jsp/Keikai_in_JSP).